Date: 2 January 2016. Getting Betsy

 he created at his shop for Seaweed.
 The standard radiator cap fits

 the hole and filling with coolant will be easy.
-It's a spiffy setup.
+This is a spiffy setup.

 There is a standard Kubota heat